Against the odds, European Union agrees to open membership negotiations with Ukraine

 He said the negotiations would open before a report will be made to the leaders in March.

-The surprise came at an dire time for Zelenskyy, straight off a trip this week to Washington where his pleas for more aid from the U.S. Congress fell on deaf ears.
-Ukraine's president is looking for a better response in Brussels.
+The surprise came at a dire time for Zelenskyy, straight off a trip this week to Washington where his pleas for more aid from the U.S. Congress fell on deaf ears.
+Ukraine's president was looking for a better response in Brussels.

 “It is just as important that Ukraine has the means to continue the war and rebuild its country,” De Croo said.